Your time can change a life

 • Work closely with prospective Landlords/Property Managers to promote permanent housing opportunities for households that are experiencing homelessness and those that are at-risk of homelessness.

-• Assist consumer complete a Tenant Resume and/or Housing Readiness Assessment (if applicable).
+• Assist consumer complete a Tenant Resume and/or Housing Readiness Assessment (if applicable.)

 • Be present when consumer meets with Landlords/Property Managers.
-Be prepare to advocate on behalf of consumer.
+Be prepared to advocate on behalf of consumer.
 Prepare to be at lease signings (if applicable to circumstances).
 Assisting consumers in reviewing leases, acclimating to housing and meeting the financial requirements of security and rent.

 • Support the philosophy of consumer empowerment and respect for individual choices.